lauraflosdorf/Myrepo1/README.md

 ## Master Branch
-This change is made in master branch (this change is made after myBranch is created - and also merged via pull request)
+This change is made in master branch

 ## myBranch